 A detailed study of the knowledge and skills necessary to reach competence in the assessment and management of patients with traumatic injuries.
 At the completion of this module, the student will be able to integrate the pathophysiological principles and assessment findings to formulate a field impression, and implement the treatment plan for the trauma patient.
-Prerequisite: A student must be college ready in reading, writing, and math according to TSI college-ready standards.
-Student must meet requirements for acceptance into the Paramedic Program.
-Student must have successfully completed, or be co-enrolled in, one semester of college level Human Anatomy & Physiology (A&P), with a "C" or better.
-Co-requisite: EMSP 1338, EMSP 1356, EMSP 2348, EMSP 2260.
-If the student has not successfully completed the A&P requirement, co-enrollment is required during the first semester.
+Prerequisites: Admissions into the Paramedic Technology Certificate cohort.
+Co-enrolled: EMSP 1338, EMSP 1356, EMSP 2306 (formerly EMSP 2348), and EMSP 2260.